The Hindu, The Muslim and

 “Paul and Timothy, servants of Christ Jesus, To all the saints in Christ Jesus at Philippi, together with the overseers and deacons:” (Philippians 1:1.
 See also 4:21-22).

 “Greet Philologus, Julia, Nereus and his sister, and Olympas and all the saints with them.”
-(Rom.
-16:15).
+(Romans 16:15).

 “Paul, an apostle of Christ Jesus by the will of God, and Timothy our brother, To the church of God in Corinth, together with all the saints throughout Achaia:” (2 Corinthians 1:1).